-report on achievements against the Social Procurement Strategy; and
+report on achievements against the Social Procurement Strategy;

-collect and analyse data to monitor and report on supplier performance (including any metrics against which progress toward social procurement commitments will be measured), including for annual reporting against the Social Procurement Framework.
+collect and analyse data to monitor and report on supplier performance (including any metrics against which progress toward social procurement commitments will be measured), including for annual reporting against the Social Procurement Framework; and

+show a commitment to using the Victorian Management Centre to report on all social procurement commitment.

 It is also strongly encouraged that the organisation undertakes a ‘lessons learned’ process in relation to these areas, with a view to continuous improvement.